-The complete guide to POSM and Point of Purchase Display
+The complete guide to POSM: Point of Sale Marketing (or Point of Sale Advertising)

 Every consumer goods brand wants to attract the attention of shoppers in stores.
 While online brands can pay for targeted ads in-store, there is a small chance of getting picked up *excuse the pun.